brevettiai/brevettiai-docs/docs/model-training-and-testing/Train_a_model.md

 To start a model training, you first need to provide the prompt with an API key and job ID for the model you wish to use.
 These can be extracted from the Brevetti AI platform.

 ### Job ID
-To extract the job ID, navigate to your model in the platform.
+To extract the job ID, navigate to your model in the Brevetti AI platform.
 The Job ID is found in your browser address field, being the code listed after the last '/'.
 (F.ex. "https://platform.brevetti.ai/models/**806fd8f4-6675-45d0-a143-5807a7a50741**")

 ### API key